radial/wheel-etcd/README.md

   - **$ETCD_DATA_DIR**: [_"/data/backup"_] Location to store etcd backup
     snapshots and log files
   - **$ETCD_NAME**: [_container_id_] Name for this etcd node.
+  - **$RESET_DATA_ON_RESTART**: [_"False"_] Whether to delete the snapshot and
+    log data when the container is restarted.
+This is helpful during testing and when using the container as a discovery service.

 ## Radial